-Everyone of those items above can be "spiced up" by producing the right message or by changing the connection created to the item.
-For example, so attorney have used "Watch for Motorcycles" bumper stickers to build a larger brand for themselves with great success.
+Every one of those items above can be "spiced up" by producing the right message or by changing the connection created to the item.
+For example, so attorneys have used "Watch for Motorcycles" bumper stickers to build a larger brand for themselves with great success.
 But they put thought into it ahead of time and aren't just out to "build a brand."
 They consider the audience that they want to reach first.

 We've found these promotional items to be of practical use to clients, so they pull double-duty for your advertising dollar:

 - Tote bags.
 Not only are your clients reading your name on these bags, but they are taking them out in public and giving you even more advertising.
 They’re also lightweight, so they’re easy to mail in your informational package.

 - Magnets.
 Magnets are easy to distribute and stick almost anywhere.
 A magnetic frame or mirror is even better.

 - Utility keychains.
 People don’t want another keychain cluttering up their kitchen drawers.
 However, they’ll be quick to grab one if it offers a tool, such as a flashlight, bottle opener, tape measure, or laser pointer.

 - Calendars.
 Wall calendars are good; pocket and desk versions (or again, magnetic versions for the kitchen) are more likely to be seen by others.